corneil/data-repositories/README.md

-# An example project about various JPA helper libraries for Java EE
+# Examples of Data Repositories using Spring Data JPA, DeltaSpike Data and QueryDSL.

+This project was derived from [https://github.com/mstahv/jpa-helper-libraries](https://github.com/mstahv/jpa-helper-libraries)

+Using Data Repositories provided an architecturally sound way of implementing a data layer.

-Plain JPA is not necessary the most developer friendly way to implement JPA based persistency.
-This is an example project that introduces three awesome helper libraries, [SpringData](http://projects.spring.io/spring-data-jpa/), its plain CDI cousin [DeltaSpike Data](https://deltaspike.apache.org/documentation/data.html) and [QueryDSL](http://www.querydsl.com), which can make working with JPA much more efficient (than with the raw API).
+This example project introduces the audience to, [Spring Data JPA](http://projects.spring.io/spring-data-jpa), its plain CDI cousin [DeltaSpike Data](https://deltaspike.apache.org/documentation/data.html) and [QueryDSL](http://www.querydsl.com).
 The example app contains three EJB different implementations for simple phonebook CRUD and shows how the tools can help to implement them.

-This example has been built to support an article series on the same topic, but this might in the future contain examples of other JPA related helper libraries as well.
-The UI layer is built using [Vaadin](https://vaadin.com/), but the actual meat is the EJB implementations.
+The project has separate modules for [JPA Entities](data-entities) and implementations using [Spring Data JPA](spring-data), [DeltaSpike Data](delta-spike-data) and [QueryDSL](querydsl-data).
+Unit Tests have been added to each of the modules.
+The [Web layer](vaadin-web) is built using [vaadin](https://vaadin.com/).

-To play around with the project, import it in to your favourite IDE and deploy to WilldFly using *mvn wildfly:run* (tested on Wildlfy , but should be easily portable).
+To play around with the project, import it in to your favourite IDE and deploy to WildFly using *mvn --projects vaadin-web wildfly:run*.